Alfredo Ramos | May 4, 2019

 Also, bear in mind that it’s often difficult to refinance a home post-divorce.
 If you can’t handle the expense, the best option may be to sell and split the proceeds.
 Remember, your credit score may already be impacted by the divorce.
 Missing mortgage payments will only make a bad situation worse.

 As difficult as it may be starting over, moving to another home is often a better option for everyone involved.
+(Get tips on making the move easier with this household moving checklist.)

 Your financial situation should be a huge consideration, and if you operate a business, it’s almost certainly worth fighting for.
 Courts consider a business acquired during the marriage as marital property.
 The judge will determine the fair market value, most times based on examination of the company’s records.